 Resource communications include all types of papers on resources or tools of interest for the study and management of forest systems (e.g., methodologies, software and growth models).
 They must report a completed work, not preliminary findings.

-Reviews aim to provide an overview for an issue of great interest or topicality.
+Reviews or minireviews aim to provide an overview for an issue of great interest or topicality.
 Reviews will be invited by the Editorial Board.
 However, potential authors can suggest topics to the Editor-in-Chief.
 Authors must be experts and have several publications on the subject.

 Upon submission, the Editor-in-Chief assesses the manuscript for suitability.
 Manuscripts may be rejected without peer review if they do not relate to the scope of the journal or if they do not conform to the submission rules.
 All other articles are allocated to Associate Editors, depending on the topic.
 Associate Editors maintain a global vision of their topic areas.
 They select relevant referees (including members of the International Scientific Committee) for single-blind peer review (the referees know the identity of the authors, but the authors do not know the identity of the referees).